z0on/2bRAD_GATK/2bRAD_gatk_README.txt

 #----------------------------------
 # variant quality score recalibration (VQSR)

-# extracting SNPs that are consistently genotyped in replicates, polymorphic,
+# extracting SNPs that are consistently genotyped in replicates
-# and have the fraction of alternative allele not too low and not too close to 0.5:
+# and have not too many heterozygotes:
-replicatesMatch.pl vcf=round2.names.vcf replicates=clonepairs.tab polyonly=1 >vqsr.vcf
+replicatesMatch.pl vcf=round2.names.vcf replicates=clonepairs.tab >vqsr.vcf

 # determining transition-transversion ratio for true snps (will need it for tranche calibration)
 vcftools --vcf vqsr.vcf --TsTv-summary